Are your landing pages leaving users confused about what you offer?

 I'm Matt and I am a UX consultant who helps ecommerce sites improve their design via evidence (not assumptions).
 Unlike other consultants I specialise in working with growing startups.

-I have over nine years experience as a UX designer, including at the BBC, onefinestay, and three years working with startups.
+I have over 10 years experience as a UX designer, including at the BBC, onefinestay, and over three years working with various startups.
 I’ve taught UX design workshops for four years with General Assembly, as well as bespoke training for various companies.